Duett-AS/DuettAPI/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 **Report:**
-This datagroup got Norwegian field names for reporting purposes in eg. Excel, Access.
+This datagroup has Norwegian field names for reporting purposes in eg. Excel, Access.
 This is a replacement for those who have had access to database views.
 <p align="right">(<a href="#top">back to top</a>)</p>

 **Supplier:**
-This datagroup got all you need to mangage suppliers.
+This datagroup has all you need to manage suppliers.
 <p align="right">(<a href="#top">back to top</a>)</p>

 **System:**
-This datagroup got a ping metode and an metode to get information about you integration.
+This datagroup has methods to get information about your integration and the server status.
 <p align="right">(<a href="#top">back to top</a>)</p>

 **Voucher:**